adex720/Ascension/ascensions.md

 ## Opinions from several people <a name="opinion"></a>

 ### ADEX##2242 (Prestige 379) <a name="opinion-adex"></a>:
+When I first heard about the idea of ascensions I was strictly againts them.
+I didn't agree with the original reasons why it needs to be added.
+The updates on prestigeshop have made the game less boring and a new perk or new levels for early maxable perks such as greed would make it less repeative.
+Greed could continue having change for double shards from hunting.
+The first levels shall be relatively cheap.
+The maximum chance for this doesn't need to be 100%.
+It could be as low as 30% but would still make the shop significantly less repeative when the buff per token ratio is chosen well.

 I haven't had long term problems with low motivation yet am at almost prestige 400.
-Some altrenatives would be good, but they can be other forms as "enchaned prestige".
+Less repeatitivy would be good, but it can be other forms as "enchaned prestige".
 I personally get more motivation from frequent smaller updates then from seldom big changes.
 Farming has given me a lot motivation, mostly from being high on the leaderboard, but also at the start, from exploring the new mechanics.
 I hope that if ascensions will become a thing, they would have new things to explore and sample with.
+From this point of view, concept B seems better.

+If ascensions were added what I want to see is them making a significant cahange to the gameplay after.
+Unique heroes from concept A make the gamepaly different, but it will take time until you reach your second hero.
+This will result in the gameplay being the same for the whole ascension, as of on concept B you can switch between ascensions.
+The concept of heroes is easy to understand and each palyer will relatively easy form their own opinion whether is it worth or not.
+This way the players already know well what will follow up from ascension and that way there shouldn't be high amount of people compaining that they want to undo the ascension.

+The heroes are a good idea since they're very simple, but still open for countless opportunities.
+There are ideas listed for heroes [here](#ideas-a), but the most important ones by what I think are more prestige tokens and __...__.
+Getting more prestige tokens makes pregression feel fast.

+The concept B really shines on being less repeative.
+With custom prestigemaster rawards and the ability to switch between dimesnion, players will find differences after ascensioning.
+Concept B also solves the issue of people thinking ascensions not being worth it after ascensioning: You can always go back the the original dimension.
+Implemention concept B will require a lot of thought and balancing, and therefore take more time to implement.

+My personal votes go 60% for no ascensions, 30% for concept A and 10% for concept B.

 ### luigiboy72#2245 (Prestige 66) <a name="opinion-luigi"></a>:
 I think the bot needs more forms of progression, because it can be boring when all you can do is get more prestiges, which would be repetitive.
 However, I don't really like concept A (even with the prospect of heroes) because it doesn't seem like a good trade-off for me to reset all your prestiges just for a buff, even if the buff is really good.
 Concept A still has that repetition factor as well, so while it would help make the game more interesting, it wouldn't be for long.